max0man0/SWE206_Project/README.md

 # SWE206_Project
-Our lab project for SWE206 that is programmed in java
+Our lab project for SWE206 that is programmed in java.
+It is an incomplete project